SimpleDaemons/simple-sftpd/docs/development/README.md

 # Development Guide

-This guide is for developers who want to understand the Simple FTP Daemon codebase, build from source, and contribute to the project.
+This guide is for developers who want to understand the Simple-Secure FTP Daemon codebase, build from source, and contribute to the project.

 ## 🎯 What You'll Learn